 - A shift from non-renewables to renewables A recent report suggests that renewable energy is becoming cheaper than more damaging forms of energy production such as burning coal and in 2018 – this has led to a 39% drop in new construction starts from 2017, and an 84% drop since 2015.

-- Treat environment as public good.
+- Treat the environment as a public good.
 Environmental policy which protects the environment, through regulations, government ownership and limits on external costs can, in theory, enable economic growth to be based on protection of the environmental resource.

 - Technological development.
 It is possible to replace cars running on petrol with cars running on electricity from renewable sources.
 This enables an increase in output, but also a reduction in the environmental impact.
 There are numerous possible technological developments which can enable greater efficiency, lower costs and less environmental damage.